 KIN-Kinesiology

 KIN 500.
-Organization & Admin of PE.
+Organization in Physical Education and Coaching.
 3 Hours.

-This course is designed to provide the student with opportunities to increase their knowledge of problems and issues involved in the organization and administration of physical education programs in elementary and secondary schools.
+This course is designed to provide aspiring educators and coaches with opportunities to enhance their comprehension of challenges and solutions associated with organizing physical education and coaching programs, including traditional sports and eSports, in elementary and secondary school settings.

 KIN 508.
 Adapted Physical Education.
 3 Hours.

-This methods course provides knowledge and skills for assessing, interpreting, programming, and instructing K-12 students with disabilities in physical education.
+This course provides knowledge and skills for assessing, interpreting, programming, and instructing K-12 students with disabilities in physical education.
 Topics include the law, inclusion, IEP writing, differentiation, modifications, instructional delivery, and generalities of specific disabilities.
 The course will engage students through lecture, peer teaching, and problem-based learning activities.
 Best practices teaching children with disabilities will be applied through clinical experiences in select schools.

 KIN 509.
 Assessment in Physical Education.
 3 Hours.